 As a teacher, you can see all your classes and their collective scores.
 By clicking a specific class, you'll be taken to a table showing that class's students' scores.
+You can choose to view the class's summative scores, or select a specific course and even packs.

 Once you've filtered the Scoreboard according to the content you want, you can sort the results in the table by clicking any of the column titles.
 For example: ranking, score, completed missions, or attempts average.

-You can refresh the Scoreboard by clicking the refresh button at the top of the page.
+You can refresh the Scoreboard by clicking the refresh button at the top of the table.
 You can display the Scoreboard live in class and update it as the students work their way through a particular pack as a competition.

 See also: